INTPs and ISFJs are both Introverted types, preferring to keep to themselves. They are generally more likely to avoid interacting heavily with others.

 ISFJs are likely to have a difficult time adapting to change, due to their Judging trait; they seek organization, predictability, and structure, which is unlikely to be common in times of change.
 INTPs are naturally adaptable and inclined toward change; they should encourage ISFJs, helping them to see the positive aspects of new experiences.

-ISFJs and INTPs need to seek to understand what brings stress to the other type and should try to avoid causing stress when possible.
+INTP and ISFJ types need to seek to understand what brings stress to the other type and should try to avoid causing it when possible.

 ISFJs should avoid pushing INTPs into a repetitive schedule that may make them feel trapped and out of control.

-ISFJs and INTPs can encourage and motivate each other in their personal and professional lives.
+INTP and ISFJ types can encourage and motivate each other in their personal and professional lives.

-ISFJs can help motivate INTPs by allowing them space to set their own day-to-day plans, while INTPs can motivate ISFJs by expressing gratitude for kind gestures.
+INTPs can motivate ISFJs by expressing gratitude for kind gestures, while ISFJs can help motivate INTPs by allowing them space to set their own day-to-day plans.